rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/animations.md

 Keyframe animations let you make an element take a roundabout path from location to location, or you might want the element to return to its previous location.

+A keyframe is a way to define multiple properties that change over a period of time.
+For example, you can change the background color of an element multiple times over a specified period, or you could rotate an element over a period with multiple `transform` declarations.

 ## Keyframes

 A _keyframe_ is a specific point in an animation:
-- you define keyframes, and the browser fills in the points in between so the changes look smooth
+- you define keyframes, and the browser fills in the points in between so the changes look smooth.
+This is called _in-betweening_.
   - transforms only let you define the starting and ending point.
 Keyframes let you define multiple points
   - If you repeat an animation, make sure the ending value matches the beginning value so changes are smooth
 - Rules in a keyframe are a very high-priority origin in the cascade, so they take precedence over other declarations.
 If a box is green before an animation is applied that makes the box red, then the box is red for the duration of the animation and goes back to green at the end.